munnk36/snake-quiz/README.md

 - Show additional photos for each guess, if there are any
 - Quiz modes dedicated to specific, frequently confused species
   - e.g. a Cotton-Water mode (is it a cottonmouth or a watersnake???)
-- HARD mode, you must type in the full scientific name isntead of multi choice
+- HARD mode, you must type in the full scientific name instead of multi choice
 - Mapped coordinates are shown for each question

 ## Contributing